-The work of the Administrative Program Specialist requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly operational office, the incumbent is willing and able to perform a wide range of administrative functions to help ensure programmatic success.
+The work of the incumbent requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly visible and rapid response office, the position requires a willingness, enthusiasm and ability to perform a wide range of administrative functions to help ensure programmatic success.
 The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
-The incumbent is highly flexible and willing to work under conditions of ongoing change, and remains professional and respectful of colleagues and authority in a diverse workforce.
-She or he places a premium on the building positive relationships with his or her respective team both in the field and in Washington, and with key stakeholders both in and outside of USAID.
-The incumbent is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
-The incumbent is highly responsible, service-oriented, organized, pays close attention to detail, and is able to receive and respond to constructive criticism in a professional manner.
-The Administrative Program Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The incumbent is highly flexible and the working conditions are subject to ongoing change.
+S/he maintains a professional and respectful conduct towards colleagues and authority in a diverse workforce.
+S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
+The incumbent is able to prioritize and follow up on his/her own actions without prompting, filling in gaps as needed to ensure the responsiveness of the team.
+The incumbent is service-oriented, highly organized, a good writer and proofreader, pays close attention to detail, and is able to receive and respond to constructive criticism in a professional manner.
+S/he articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.